Convention (meeting): Notable Civic Conventions

 With the guarantee of deliberative assemblies as a mechanism of redress under the First Amendment to the United States Constitution, conventions have proven fundamental in civic actions meant to secure fundamental rights and civil liberties; such as, the Seneca Falls Convention, the Rochester Women's Rights Convention of 1848, and the National Women's Rights Conventions.
 Collectively, these conventions directly led to the Nineteenth Amendment to the United States Constitution securing a woman's right to vote.

 The Colored Conventions Movement was a series of national, regional, and state conventions held irregularly during the decades preceding and following the American Civil War.
 These conventions offered opportunities for free-born and formerly enslaved African Americans to organize and strategize for racial justice.
 These early conventions argued for the abolition of slavery, equal educational opportunities, land reform, and the merits of emigration out of the United States.

 Interstate Commissions

 Prior to the ratification of the United States Constitution, a convention of independent states would hold sovereign power over the Confederate Congress.
 However, most of these conventions were called by state legislatures to resolve boundary disputes; others were called for economic purposes; such as was the case with the Annapolis Convention that ultimately led to the framing of the Constitution.
-Since ratification however, it has become widely understood that the Constitution recognizes the authority of states and state legislatures to appoint commissioners to these type of conventions,.
+Since ratification however, it has become widely understood that the Constitution recognizes the authority of states and state legislatures to appoint commissioners to these types of conventions,.
 Although any agreements they may reach are subject to Congressional approval under the Commerce Clause.
 Examples of this form of convention include the Yellowstone River Compact Commission, Red River Compact Commission, Colorado River Compact, and the Delaware River Basin Commission.